Taysha Gene Therapies (TSHA)

 AI Analysis | Feedback

-Novartis, but exclusively focused on gene therapies for rare brain and nervous system disorders.
+Like a Vertex Pharmaceuticals, but focused on gene therapies for rare, inherited central nervous system diseases.

 AI Analysis | Feedback